splunk/public-o11y-docs/admin/org-metrics.md

 If you exceed your system limits, Obervability Cloud might throttle the data you send in.

-While org metrics tagged with `limit` indicate you've hit a ceiling (a maximum number of "items" in your system, such as `sf.org.numLimitedMetricTimeSeriesCreateCallsByCategoryType`), metrics with `throttled` (for example, `sf.org.numThrottledMetricTimeSeriesCreateCalls`) show that you’ve hit a rate/timeUnit, and therefore you can only send in so many datapoints per minute, .
+While org metrics tagged with `limit` or `limited` indicate you've hit a ceiling (a maximum number of "items" in your system), metrics with `throttled` (for example, `sf.org.numThrottledMetricTimeSeriesCreateCalls`) show that you’ve hit a rate/timeUnit, and therefore you can only send in so many datapoints per minute, .

 See more in [System limits and data throttling](https://docs.splunk.com/Observability/references/per-product-limits.html).